-In this course preservice teachers (PSTs) are introduced to the philosophy, policy and practice of environmental education and education for sustainability.
-They explore place based theoretical perspectives and pedagogies through experiential learning opportunities that support their future practice for teaching about and for environment and sustainability-related matters.
+In this course preservice teachers (PSTs) are introduced to the philosophy, policy and practice of environmental education and education for sustainability, including a focus on taking action to create a more ecologically and socially just world.
+They explore placebased theoretical perspectives and pedagogies through experiential learning opportunities that support their future practice for teaching about and for environment and sustainability-related matters.
 They weigh up political, ecological, social, cultural and economic factors that may influence attitudes and actions toward environment and sustainability.
 Through fieldwork opportunities, PSTs develop an appreciation for how local places (and people) offer context-specific pedagogical opportunities with potential to provide knowledge and give depth and integration to environmental teaching and learning.
 The course will equip them with tools to embed environment and sustainability practices into primary and/or junior secondary education using interdisciplinary teaching and learning strategies.

-For further information regarding the course please refer to the Course Outline found at the following link (PDF, 187kB).
+For further information regarding the course please refer to the Course Outline found at the following link (PDF, 203kB).

 A CSP is subsidised by the Australian Government and students pay a contribution amount.
 Each course of study (subject) is classified into a student contribution band, depending on the study area of the course (this discipline may be different from the study area of your program).

 2024 contribution amount* -

 2024 contribution amount - continuing student who commenced before 1 Jan 2021* - $555